HomePage Path

 Street Map

-The site is visible from a public footpath, that passes below the castle.
+The view from a public footpath, that passes below the castle is restricted.

 Car parking is by the side of the road.